Denny-Lin/DDK_linked_list_concept/README.md

 # DDK_linked_list_concept
-It is a sample linked list.
+I talk about what the trick of double pointer in linked list.

 * we can code linked_list in a few minitues.
 * The rules are bellow: